brunsviga13rk/thesis/src/modelling.typ

 available on multiple platforms.
 The basic modelling process of polygonal modelling in Blender involves several steps.
 The Brunsviga 13 RK is split into different parts.
-Each part is a physically solid component.These components are treated for modelling as independent objects ignoring mechanical joints at first.
+Each part is a physically solid component.
+These components are treated for modelling as independent objects ignoring mechanical joints at first.
 The decision process for start and end of each component is strictly based on the disassembly of the Brunsviga 13 RK.
 Each piece taken off as a hole during disassembly is modelled